 The broad picture is confirmed by the correlations with the sentiment indicators based on Thorp's (1926) description of the state of the economy.
-These indicators were generated using GPT-3.5, as no sentiment indicators exist for the 19th century.
+These indicators were generated using OpenAI's (2023b) GPT-3.5, as no sentiment indicators exist for the 19th century.
 For all countries except the USA, there is a substantial correlation with the business cycle indicator.
 The strongest correlations are observed for Germany, France, and England.

 Before 1850 there are a few significant positive correlations with variables from France.
 This makes sense since Switzerland was trading a lot with its larger neighbor sharing a common language.
 However, Switzerland was also highly dependent on southern Germany.
 However, there are no positive significant correlations with variables from other countries.
 This divergence could be explained by unique internal political and social conflicts following the Congress of Vienna in 1815.
 The period until the foundation of modern Switzerland in 1848 was characterized by pronounced divisions between liberal and conservative cantons, culminating in the Sonderbund War of 1847.
 These internal disputes, centered on governance, federal authority, and religious differences, fostered a climate of economic uncertainty and a focus on domestic concerns.
-Moreover, the absence of a common currency until the Coinage Act 1850 posed significant challenges to Switzerland's economic development.
 Consequently, economic sentiment in Switzerland might have been insulated from broader European trends during this period (see, e.g. Church & Head, 2013).